influxdata/docs-v2/content/influxdb/cloud/notebooks/overview.md

 - **Output: Notification**:
 Set up alerts.
 - **Output: Output to Bucket**:
-In **Preview** mode, this cell represents what would be written if the data was going to be committed to a bucket.
+Write data to a bucket or preview your output.
 - **Output: Schedule**:
 Run tasks at specific times.